-We think about what has happened and shape our goals based on this limited approach.
+Based on this limited approach, we think about what has happened and shape our goals.

-It frees our mind to be creative and expand our possibilities.
+It frees our minds to be creative and expand our possibilities.

 Sometimes it is helpful to do this over a period of a few days.